Data Transmission Service (DTS) synchronizes data from RDS SQL Server to AnalyticDB for MySQL 3.0, enabling real-time analytics on operational data.

 When the Success Rate reaches 100%, click Next: Purchase Instance.

-On the Purchase page, select the billing method and link specifications for the data synchronization instance.
-For more information, see the following table.
+On the Purchase page, select the billing method and instance specifications.

 Read and select the checkbox for Data Transmission Service (Pay-as-you-go) Service Terms.

-Click Buy and Start, and then click OK in the OK dialog box.
+Click Buy and Start, then click OK in the confirmation dialog box.